qlik-oss/core-website/docs/tutorials/hello-data.md

     [Use volumes](https://docs.docker.com/engine/admin/volumes/volumes/).

-To load data, the `hello-data` application executes a _load script_ in Qlik Associative Engine that loads data from a `movies.csv` file available to the enigne on the local file system. enigma.js is used to open a session and create a session object that holds the first 10 movie titles.
+To load data, the `hello-data` application executes a _load script_ in Qlik Associative Engine that loads data from a `movies.csv` file available to the engine on the local file system. enigma.js is used to open a session and create a session object that holds the first 10 movie titles.
 The application then retrieves the movie titles from the dataset, prints the results, and closes the session.